ZhaoyiLi-HekJukZaaiZyuJan/QEC-decoders/README.md

   <li>--pmax: Maximal Z error probability.
 Default is 0.008.</li>
   <li>-c, --code_model: Code model.
 Default is 2D.</li>
   <li>--test: Test switch.
 Default is 0.</li>
+    <p>This flag enables testing mode, which will run a single decoding simulation for the given size of the mesh and a specified error probability.
+The simulation process will be printed to the console.
+The default value of this flag is 0, which means testing mode is disabled.</p>
   <li>--sweep: Sweep switch.
 Default is 0.</li>
   <li>-N, --noise_model: Noise model.
 Default is INDEP.</li>
   <li>--seed: Seed switch.
 Default is 0.</li>